 Heads up, this post may contain affiliate links and any sales made through such links will reward me a small commission – check my Disclosure Policy to learn more.
 As an Amazon Associate I earn from qualifying purchases.

 When someone talks about something having benefits, they are referencing it to what is the norm.
-In this case, that reference os usually to formula.
+In this case, that reference is usually to formula.
 However, formula is not the norm.

 Think of some other things that are similar in terms of what is seen as best, or better or risky.